Child support calculator effective February, 2020:

-The Nevada child support obligations are set out in Chapter 125B of the Nevada Revised Statutes.
-Those statutes, and the cases decided pursuant to them, govern who has an obligation, how long the obligation lasts, what the obligation is, when and how the obligation may be modified, and limited issues regarding collection of the obligation.
+Those regulations, and the case law, govern who has an obligation, how long the obligation lasts, what the obligation is, when and how the obligation may be modified, and limited issues regarding collection of the obligation.

 Basically, all parents have a duty to support their children, regardless of marital status.
 The duty of support continues until 18 (or 19, if the child is still in high school).
-It could extend indefinitely for a handicapped child.
+The obligation could extend indefinitely for a handicapped child.

 Nevada Child Support Formula